trelemar/dome-dialog-plugin/README.md

 # DOME Dialog Plugin

 See [this page](https://domeengine.com/modules/plugin) on info for including a plugin in your DOME project.
+See the demo folder for a small demo on how it works.

 ## `Dialog` class